 If you're looking for low-light aquatic plants, allow us to introduce you to your new best friend, Bacopa.
 Moneywort (monnieri) could probably grow in a closet.
 Yellow Flame, as the name suggests, is monnieri's more colorful cousin.
 If you want a tough plant that also gives you some contrast, this is your ticket.These species are also great for their flexibility because they can be planted in your substrate or floated.

 Check back in next week for plants that pose a little more of a challenge (don’t worry; we’ll give lots of tips and tricks).
 You know the routine by now: let us know what other posts you want to see next, and tank on!

 Share this post

-- Tags: Anubias, aquarium, Aquarium Plant Species, Banana plants, Beginner Tank, blog, Can't Kill It Combo, Easy Plants, fish tank, Floating Plants, Java Fern, Planted tank, Plants, The Planted Tank
+- Tags: Anubias, aquarium, Aquarium Plant Species, Aquarium Tip and Tricks, Banana plants, Beginner Tank, blog, Can't Kill It Combo, Dustinsfishtanks, Easy, Easy Plants, fish tank, Floating Plants, Freshwater Planted Aquarium, Java Fern, Planted tank, Plants, The Planted Tank